Blog Layout

 FEAR Based Parenting vs. Compassion for Fear Based Parenting

-Compassion for Fear Based Parenting
+Compassion for Fear-Based Parenting

-We support parents to bring awareness here with grace and mercy.
+We support parents in bringing awareness here with grace and mercy.
 There are no sledgehammers breaking down unhealthy patterns at all costs!
 We move slowly, intentionally, and force-less-ly as we soften cycles of disconnection.
-Generational patterns become conscious and our clients gain the space to choose how they would like to proceed as the empowered leaders of their family unit.

 Deconditioning FEAR Within the Parent

-F: I fear saying no to someone’s demand or request.
+1. I fear saying no to someone’s demand or request.
 If I do, they may become angry or disappointed with me.
 I cannot tolerate that stress.
 I say yes to keep the peace.

-E: I place absurdly high expectations on myself.
+2. I place absurdly high expectations on myself.
 My best is simply not good enough.
 Even when I “succeed,” I don’t feel it.
 It’s never enough.

-And yes, along the way, tools and techniques to help a 3 year old potty train, or conversation tips with a tween, will happen, too!
+And yes, along the way, tools and techniques to help a 3-year-old potty train or conversation tips with a tween will happen, too!
 When the parent is using tools and techniques from more self-connectedness, awareness, and esteem, the tools work.

 Success can still happen without these three components perfectly embodied in the parent.
-And yet, imagine how much more flow, ease, and resiliency we can have through tough moments in our parenting with these components intact?
+And yet, imagine how much more flow, ease, and resiliency we can have through tough moments in our parenting with these components intact.

 What Is Child Centric Parent Coaching?

 What separates parent-centric coaching from child-centric coaching is our understanding that the parent is the ultimate tool.
-The relationship between the parent and child determines the success of any other behavioral management, or skill teaching.
+The relationship between the parent and child determines the success of any other behavioral management or skill teaching.

-An example can be a child who feels anxiety during transitions from home to the outer world.
-A child centric approach would begin with trying to understand the “why” behind the child’s anxiety.
 Are they nervous because they don’t know what to expect?
 Can the parent support the child by cuddling up with them the night before and talking to them about what to expect the next day?
-Or, maybe the child remembers the last time they went out, the environment was very crowded and noisy and overwhelming.
-The child fears they will feel all of those uncomfortable sensations again, but can’t communicate it to the parent.
+Or, maybe the child remembers the last time they went out when the environment was very crowded, noisy, and overwhelming.
+The child fears they will feel all of those uncomfortable sensations again but can’t communicate it to the parent.

 Let’s take the same scenario from the parent’s perspective.